 Greek coffee prepared in the traditional way, on hot sand - credits: SARYMSAKOV ANDREY/Shutterstock.com

-Tip: If you are looking to buy Greek coffee, here is a list with our 10 favorite Greek coffee shops in Athens.
+*If you are looking to buy Greek coffee, here is a list with our 10 favorite Greek coffee shops in Athens.

-Want to know how Greeks drink their coffee in the summer?
+*Do you want to know how Greeks drink their coffee in the summer?
 Check out our Guide to Greek Summer Coffees and discover why we truly have the best summer coffees in Europe!

 *Don't miss the chance to enjoy your Greek coffee in a cozy & traditional place in the Plaka neighborhood during our Morning walking tour in Athens!